 - Preheat oven to 400 degrees Fahrenheit.
 Line a large sheet pan with parchment paper.
 If you don't have a really large pan, use two smaller ones.
 You want the veggies to roast up nicely, so have some space around them as they roast.

 - Place the chicken onto the prepared sheet pan.
-Drizzle ½ tablespoon of olive oil over the thighs and sprinkle with 1 tablespoon of rosemary, 1 tablespoon of thyme, ½ teaspoon each of salt and black pepper and ¼ teaspoon of garlic powder between them.
+Drizzle ½ tablespoon of olive oil over the thighs and sprinkle with 1 tablespoon of fresh rosemary, 1 tablespoon of fresh thyme, ½ teaspoon each of salt and black pepper and ¼ teaspoon of garlic powder between them.
 Then drizzle with another ½ tablespoon of olive oil.Note: If using dried herbs, use 1 teaspoon each of rosemary and thyme on the chicken.

-- Place the potatoes and carrots in a mixing bowl and toss with remaining 2 tablespoons of olive oil, remaining 1 tablespoon of rosemary, remaining 1 tablespoon of thyme, sage and remaining ½ teaspoon each of salt and black pepper.
+- Place the potatoes and carrots in a mixing bowl and toss with remaining 2 tablespoons of olive oil, remaining 1 tablespoon of fresh rosemary, remaining 1 tablespoon of fresh thyme, sage and remaining ½ teaspoon each of salt and black pepper.
 Spread out in a single layer onto the sheet pan around the chicken.
 Make sure you get every last bit of that herbaceous oil from the bowl (it's delicious).
 Use a rubber spatula to get it and pour over the veggies.Note: If using dried herbs, use 1 teaspoon each of rosemary, thyme and sage on the veggies.

 - Bake the chicken and veggies for 25 minutes, then carefully remove the pan from the oven.
 Stir the veggies and brush the chicken with ½ of the honey mustard sauce.

 - Place the sheet pan back in the oven and continue to cook the chicken and veggies for another 15 to 20 minutes or until the veggies are tender and the chicken is fully cooked through (the internal temperature of the chicken reaches 165 degrees Fahrenheit when checked with an instant-read meat thermometer).
-I actually enjoy dark meat chicken cooked a little longer, about an internal temperature of 175 to 185 degrees Fahrenheit or so.Note: To check the internal temperature of the chicken, insert an instant-read meat thermometer into the thickest part of the meat, all the way to the middle, without touching any bone, fat or gristle.
+I actually enjoy dark meat chicken cooked a little more, to about an internal temperature of 175 to 185 degrees Fahrenheit.Note: To check the internal temperature of the chicken, insert an instant-read meat thermometer into the thickest part of the meat, all the way to the middle, without touching any bone, fat or gristle.
 Remove the thermometer from the chicken after checking the temperature.

 - Brush the remaining honey mustard sauce over the cooked chicken or serve alongside for dipping.
 Serve and enjoy!